phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 }
 ```

-The `cargo xtest` output now looks like this:
+The `cargo test` output now looks like this:

 ```
 Running 1 tests